sbs0x/Data-Mining/README.md

 # Issues in Data Warehousing
 - Building a data warehouse is very difficuilt and a pain.
 It is challenging.
 - Some of the major issues involved in building data ware house are:
-i.
-General Issues
+1. General Issues
-ii.
-Technical Issues
+2. Technical Issues
-iii.
-Cultural Issues
+3. Cultural Issues

 # Application Of Data warehousing
 1. Information Processing: